hankhsu1996/vscode-murphi/README.md

 ### New Feature

+-   Syntax highlighting for type.
+Triggered by explicitly specifying the type identifier as `typename_t`.
--   Syntax highlighting for Murphi language
+-   Syntax highlighting for function call.

+### 1.1.0
+Add more highlighting features.

 ### 1.0.0